 [ Collections ]

-Our photographic collection from 'round our big backyard.
-Each tile and bunch of photos is often accompanied by trail notes focusing on long distance hiking, showcasing the importance of our national parks, or the simple benefits of spending our time outdoors .
+Our photographic collection from around our great big backyard.
+Each tile and bunch of photos is often accompanied by trail notes focusing on long distance hiking, showcasing the importance of our national parks and the simple benefits of spending our time outdoors .
 Click here to view our entire collection and click here to purchase prints.

-From the Top End to Tassie, from the Bibbulmun to Mt Barney – and all trails in between.
+From the Top End to Tassie, from the Bibbulmun to Byron – and all trails in between.

-Making Tracks brings together hikers passionate about our beautiful backyard.
+Making Tracks is a platform for hikers passionate about our beautiful backyard.

-With camera in hand and journal at the ready, we want to share our appreciation for our backyard in three ways.
+With camera in hand and journal at the ready, we want to share our appreciation for our backyard in these three ways.

 Australia’s unique landscapes and huge biodiversity should be forever incredible.
 These special places are under the pump, and for every step of inspiration we receive we need to dedicate one to active protection.

 The maps.
 The dust.
 Your gear and food condensed masterfully into your backpack.
 Where it all begins, overnight on the trail immersed in our big backyard.